Capital stocks and fixed capital consumption, UK: 2024

 Back to table of contents

 Capital stock estimates are published in gross and net values.
-Consumption of fixed capital is the difference between gross and net stock in a particular period.
+The difference between gross and net stock in a particular period, is consumption of fixed capital.

-Capital stocks are also presented in current prices and chained volume measures (CVMs).
-CVMs reflect changes in volumes after removing price effects.
-For further information about the calculation of CVMs, our Chain-linking methods used within the UK National Accounts methodology.
+Capital stocks are also presented in current prices, constant prices (KP) and chained volume measures (CVMs); the latter reflects changes in volumes after removing price effects.
+Further information about the calculation of CVMs can be found in our methodology article Chain-linking methods used within the UK National Accounts.

 Changes in the real net capital stock from one period to another consist of increases to the net capital stock from GFCF and reductions from capital consumption and other changes in volume (for example, war losses).
 GFCF includes the acquisition of capital (minus disposals) plus expenditure on non-produced assets that are classified as land improvements.